 Quickstart for Calico on Kubernetes

-To deploy a cluster suitable for production, refer to Installation.
+Use this quickstart to quickly and easily try features.
+To deploy a cluster suitable for production, refer to Calico on Kubernetes.

 - 2GB RAM

 - RedHat Enterprise Linux 7.x+, CentOS 7.x+, Ubuntu 16.04+, or Debian 9.x+

 - Ensure that Calico can manage

 tunlinterfaces on the host.
 If NetworkManager is present on the host, refer to Configure NetworkManager.

 This quickstart guide uses the Tigera operator to install Calico.
 The operator provides lifecycle management for Calico exposed via the Kubernetes API defined as a custom resource definition.

 Note: It is also possible to install Calico without an operator using Kubernetes manifests directly.
 For platforms and guides that do not use the Tigera operator, you may notice some differences in the steps and Kubernetes resources compared to those presented in this guide.

 Note: After installing kubeadm, do not power down or restart the host.
 Instead, continue directly to the next step.

 As a regular user with sudo privileges, open a terminal on the host that you installed kubeadm on.